-- Cash and cash equivalents were \$82.7 million at June 30, 2016 compared to \$159.2 million at June 30, 2015.
-This \$76.4 million decrease is due primarily to project fund spending from the Series 2014A, 2014B and 2014C Bonds offset slightly by the receipt of \$11.5 million in proceeds from the Series 2015A Bonds.
-Cash and cash equivalents were \$159.2 million at June 30, 2015 compared to \$100.2 million at June 30, 2014.
-This \$59 million increase is due primarily to receipt of proceeds of the 2014B and 2014C Bonds. - Net cash provided by operations exceeded the cash expended for operations in fiscal year 2016 by \$73.9 million.
+- Cash provided by operations exceeded the cash expended for operations in fiscal year 2017 by \$84.1 million compared to \$73.9 million.
+The \$9.8 million increase in cash received from contract payments was primarily a result of increased assessments for debt service. - Net cash provided by operations exceeded the cash expended for operations in fiscal year 2016 by \$73.9 million.
 The \$2.3 million increase in cash received from assessments was a result of increased assessments for debt service and slightly lower operating expenses.
 Net cash provided by operations exceed the cash expended for operations in fiscal year 2015.
-The \$6.4 million increase in cash received from assessments was a result of higher residence hall revenue and was offset by increased operating and other expenses. - Net cash used in capital and related financing activities was \$165.2 million compared to \$89.9 million in fiscal year 2015.
-The change between years is primarily attributable to a \$67 million increase in proceeds from bond issuance and a slight increase in transfers from State Universities.
-These were offset by the \$211 million transfer from the escrow relating to the Refunding Bonds Series 2016A, and increases to principal and interest paid.
-Net cash used in capital and related financing activities was \$89.9 million in fiscal year 2015 compared to \$78.9 million in fiscal year 2014.
-The net change between years is primarily attributable to an increase in proceeds from bond issuance offset by the issuance of Refunding Bonds Series 2014D, and a reduction in payments for capital assets offset by an increase in principal and interest paid on outstanding debt. - Net cash provided by investing activities was \$14.9 million in fiscal year 2016 compared to \$77.5 million in fiscal year 2015.
+The \$6.4 million increase in cash received from assessments was a result of higher residence hall revenue and was offset by increased operating and other expenses. - In fiscal year 2017, net cash used in capital and related financing activities was \$93.7 million compared to \$165.2 million in fiscal year 2016.
+The change between fiscal years is primarily attributable to a year over year reduction in project spending for both residence halls and student activity projects. - In fiscal year 2016, net cash used in capital and related financing activities was \$165.2 million compared to \$89.9 million in fiscal year 2015.
+The change between years is primarily attributable to a \$67 million increase in proceeds from bond issuance and a slight increase in transfers from state colleges.
+These were offset by the \$211 million transfer from the escrow relating to the Refunding Bonds Series 2016A, and increases to principal and interest paid. - Net cash provided by investing activities was \$3.5 million in fiscal year 2017 compared to \$14.9 million in fiscal year 2016.
+The \$11.4 million reduction in net cash is due to the \$13.8 million reduction in sale of investments offset by a \$2.5 million decrease in the purchase of investments. - Net cash provided by investing activities was \$14.9 million in fiscal year 2016 compared to \$77.5 million in fiscal year 2015.
 The \$62.6 million reduction in net cash is due to the \$53.4 million reduction in sale of investments offset by a \$9.3 million increase in the purchase of investments.
-Net cash provided by investing activities was \$77.5 million in fiscal year 2015 compared to \$14.2 million in fiscal year 2014.
-The increased fiscal year 2015 activity is due to reduction in the proceeds from sales and maturities of investments offset by a large reduction in the purchase of investments.